Nick Earls

 Reading in the 21st Century

 This century, publishing has changed, lives have changed and, for many of us, the place of reading in our lives has shifted.
 In a talk that manages to draw in K-Pop star Psy, the Kardashian-Jenners, the ancient videogame Pong and journals including Science and Neurology, Nick Earls reviews these changes, looking deeper than the headlines, and making the case for making reading time in all our lives.
-Drawing on his PhD and other research, this talk somehow manages to be highly entertaining and evidence-based at the same time.
+Drawing on his PhD and other research, and regularly updated to include new evidence and strategies, this talk somehow manages to be highly entertaining and evidence-based at the same time.
 Ideal for English teachers, teacher/librarians and any adults interested in the topic.
+Also can be customised for school events with audiences of both students and parents.
+(30-45 minutes, needs data projection)

 Narrative Toolkit (workshop)